sobisonator/chartermap/qgis/README.md

 CSV is not good for one-to-many relationships, especially when playing with QGIS.

 A database or JSON structure could potentially manage these one-to-many relationships more effectively, and then transform them into this "flat" "single sheet" format which has one "configuration" per row.

+An example of this is S891 with promulgation sites Wantage and Calne